espocrm/documentation/docs/extensions/voip-integration/troubleshooting.md

 ## Asterisk: The popup window is not displayed

-To be able to make / receive calls with the popup window, please check these items:
+To be able to make / receive calls with the popup window, check these items:

 1. If Asterisk server is properly [configured](asterisk-integration-setup.md#step-1).
 2. If cron job is [configured](asterisk-integration-setup.md#step-2).